-The law requires that drivers involved in an accident must check on all other parties involved in an accident to see if they require medical assistance.
-But if the other driver or drivers ask you “Are you okay?” immediately after the crash, you should avoid saying something like “I’m not hurt” or “I’m fine.”
-If you think you require emergency medical attention, you can ask someone else to call 911.
+The law requires drivers involved in an accident to check on all other parties involved to see if they require medical assistance.
+But if the other driver or drivers ask you, “Are you okay?” immediately after the crash, you should avoid saying something like “I’m not hurt” or “I’m fine.”
+If you require emergency medical attention, you can ask someone else to call 911.
 Otherwise, you should refrain from discussing possible injuries you may have suffered.

-Even if you aren’t feeling pain or other symptoms of injury, that does not mean you were not hurt in the accident.
+Even if you aren’t feeling pain or other injury symptoms, that does not mean you were not hurt in the accident.
 Many injuries can take days or even weeks to begin manifesting noticeable symptoms.
-However, if you tell others at the crash scene that you were not injured, it can impact your credibility if you later file a personal injury claim for the car accident.
-Insurance companies may try to argue, based on your statements at the scene, that the injuries you are now claiming were caused by something other than the accident.
+However, telling others at the crash scene that you were not injured can impact your credibility if you later file a personal injury claim for the car accident.
+Based on your statements at the scene, insurance companies may try to argue that the injuries you are now claiming were caused by something other than the accident.

 “Let’s settle this between ourselves”

-In addition, you may later discover that your car sustained more costly damage than you originally thought, or that you suffered injuries from the crash.
-By settling with the other driver at the scene, you may have inadvertently given up your rights to later pursue a formal car accident claim.
+In addition, you may later discover that your car sustained more costly damage than you originally thought.
+Or that you suffered injuries from the crash.
+By settling with the other driver at the scene, you may have inadvertently given up your rights to pursue a formal car accident claim later.

 Contact Hach & Rose, LLP

-After you have been involved in a car accident that wasn’t your fault, call the New York City car accident lawyers of Hach & Rose, LLP at (212) 779-0057 or fill out our website’s contact form for a free, confidential consultation about your legal rights and options.
-Let’s talk about what our car accident attorneys can do to help you pursue a claim for compensation for the injuries and losses that you may have suffered.
+After you have been involved in a car accident that wasn’t your fault, call the New York City car accident lawyers of Hach & Rose, LLP at (212) 779-0057.
+Or fill out our website’s contact form for a free, confidential consultation about your legal rights and options.
+Let’s talk about what our car accident attorneys can do to help you claim compensation for the injuries and losses you may have suffered.